SeldonIO/seldon-core/docs-gb/managing-kafka-topics.md

   memory: 100Ki
 ```

-To inspect existing Kafka topics in your cluster, you can deploy a temporary pod:
+To inspect existing Kafka topics in your cluster, you can deploy a temporary Pod:
 ```yaml
 apiVersion: v1
 kind: Pod